qzsun-fdu/Reporting/README.md

 # Reporting
-This folder contains the slides I reported on different seminars.
+This folder contains the papers & slides I reported on different seminars.